FRBs/zdm/papers/171020/README.txt

         'second_cut.csv', and spits out a file with this prior at the end
     - The output should be added to "zpriors_added.csv"
     - It does NOT account for the greater number of galaxies at large z.
+        In other words, this is NOT a prior on a particular galaxy at a particular z, but a prior on all galaxies in a given z bin

 paper_mag_prior.py
     - This functon adds the magnitude-based priors from Driver et al as per the PATH methodology.
-    - It reads in "zpriors_added.csv", and spits out an array with the magnitude from Driver et al at the end
+    - It reads in "zpriors_added.csv", and spits out an array with the magnitude from Driver et al at the end This gets printed to the screen.
+Save it as a "Data/z_mag_priors.csv"

 mag_prior.py
-    - This reads in the file modR-MAG_CANDIDATES.csv, and reads in the positional likelihoods from 'mod_cand_pos_likelihood.csv'
+    - This reads in data from all the above and other sources, and prints out a table for insertion into the paper